babel-utils/babel-plugin-tester/README.md

 #### `formatResult`

-This function is used to format all babel outputs, and defaults to using prettier.
+This function is used to format all babel outputs, and defaults to a function that uses prettier.
 If you have prettier configured, then it will use your configuration.
-If you don't, then it will use a default configuration.
+If you don't, then it will use a default prettier configuration.

 You can also [provide your own custom formatter][39].